rive-app/rive-wasm/CONTRIBUTING.md

 These messages help make the changelog clear as to what changes are made for future devs to see.

-When pull requests are merged, the runtime will automatically deploy the next NPM version.
-By default, patch versions are published.
-The changes are built and deployed to all the variant rive-wasm packages, which you can find [here](https://help.rive.app/runtimes/overview/web-js/canvas-vs-webgl).
+When changes are merged and releaesd, they are built and deployed to all the variant rive-wasm packages, which you can find [here](https://help.rive.app/runtimes/overview/web-js/canvas-vs-webgl).

 You can find the deploy scripts in `.github/` to see the logic for deploys.

 ## Bumping the underlying C++ runtime

-Many times, fixes to the runtime and feature adds come from the underlying cpp runtime.
-In these cases, just checkout the commit hash you need to bump to from `rive-cpp` in `wasm/submodules/rive-cpp` and run the `js/build.sh` script to incorporate the fix/feature across the various builds.
-Check out the example apps to make sure nothing is broken (or to verify a fix) before submitting a PR.
+Many times, fixes to the runtime and feature adds come from the underlying cpp runtime and are propagated to this repository.
+In these cases, you can test these changes by running the `js/build.sh` script to incorporate the fix/feature across the various builds.
+Check out the example apps to make sure nothing is broken (or to verify a fix) before making a release.